Do WordPress Page Builders Affect Your SEO?

 When to use a WordPress page builder

-At Emily Journey & Associates, we recommend reserving page builders to create pages that require a sophisticated layout, like your homepage.
+At Emily Journey & Associates, we recommend reserving page builders for creating pages that require a sophisticated layout, like your homepage.

 We prefer not to use page builders on simpler layouts like blog posts.
 Instead, it’s best to use the WordPress Classic Editor because it’s even more efficient than a page builder.
 Pages built without page builders load faster and typically have “cleaner code.”